buddhasaikia/ChecklistBeforeAndroidInterview/README.md

 Source- [link 1](https://stackoverflow.com/a/13329731/1092989), [link 2](https://stackoverflow.com/a/15873786/1092989)

-## Android: Difference between Parcelable and Serializable?
+## Difference between Parcelable and Serializable?

 In Android we know that we cannot just pass objects to activities.
 The objects must be either implements Serializable or Parcelable interface to do this.